 Military moving operations beyond Hama to include Abukamal and Deir ez-Zor, pushing up the death toll along the way.

-Six people were reported killed in Hama on Monday amid shelling by army tanks, with two more killed in Al-Bukamal and Deir ez-Zoor in the east.
+On Monday, six people were reported killed in Hama amid shelling by army tanks, with two more killed in al-Bukumal and Deir ez-Zor in the east.

 Residents of Hama say the military resumed indiscriminate shelling and firing as residents were breaking their daily dawn-to-dusk fast on the first day of the Muslim fasting month of Ramadan.